 Lead qualification is the process of predicting the likelihood that a sales prospect will become a customer.
 To inform this prediction, you’ll need to gather data about your prospects through lead capture forms and other processes conducted in the lead generation process.
 While lead qualification begins at the top of the sales funnel, it doesn’t end there ― it continues up until your prospect becomes a paying customer.

-Qualifying your leads is more complex than predicting how likely one prospect is versus another to become a customer.
+Qualifying your leads is more complex than predicting how likely one prospect is to become a customer rather than another.
 It’s also a matter of determining which leads are and aren’t worth pursuing.